-Although their popularity has waned in recent years, some employers still insist that candidates provide a covering letter or email when submitting a job application.
+Although the popularity of covering letters has waned in recent years, some employers still insist that you provide one or a covering email when submitting your job application.

 By ignoring their request and just applying without one, you run the risk of being perceived as someone who can’t follow simple instructions, are unable to create a basic letter or worse still can’t be bothered.